85th U.S Army Reserve Support Command welcomes its new HHC commander

 |Downloads:

-This work, 85th U.S Army Reserve Support Command welcomes its new HHC commander [Image 2 of 2], by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 85th U.S Army Reserve Support Command welcomes its new HHC commander, by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.